 Do you have any special foot issues?
 If so, you'll get the best service -- and the best selection -- at a specialty running store.
 Try on a wide variety of pairs in all price ranges, and base your decision off which shoes fit you the best.
-Many stores even have tracks around the store that you can actually run around to try them out.
+Many stores even have short tracks that you can actually run around to try the shoes out.

 What socks (or orthotics) do you use?
 Take them with you when you go shoe shopping.
 You'll need them to get a true feel for any shoe's fit.

 Do you still have your old shoes?
 Take them along, too.
 Trained, knowledgeable employees can examine the wear patterns to get an idea of your running style and gait.